olegkleiman/crib/session13/react/readme.md

 Reconciliation may render the components' output to HTML but Android, iOS or Occulus screens may also be a target.
 The promising idea is that the component itself won't know where it is rendering.

-Classic React component was expressed with [JS classes](https://github.com/olegkleiman/crib/blob/master/session10/classes/readme.md) but for the last two years React team was working hard to make it possible to make functional components that are regular JS functions a first-class citizen in React realm.
+Classic React component was expressed by [JS classes](https://github.com/olegkleiman/crib/blob/master/session10/classes/readme.md), but for the last two years React team was working hard to make it possible to make the functional components (that are regular JS functions) to a first-class objects in React realm.

 ## Functional components
 When JSX sees the code like